-Gamification is one of the hottest eLearning trends of 2018, but it’s not without its reservations.
+Gamified learning is one of the biggest trends, but it’s not without its reservations.
 The term ‘gamification’ simply refers to the “use of game design elements within non-game contexts” (Deterding et.al 2011) and is incorporated to influence a user’s behaviour by triggering their motives.
 Despite gamification receiving a lot of praise in the industry for engaging learners, a lot of scepticism remains as to whether gamified features actually motivate users or result in the opposite effect entirely.
 One technique continually sparking debate is leaderboards.

 When it comes to gamifying learning content, leaderboards are an integral feature amongst the other popular favourites such as badges, levels and progress dashboards.